segment-boneyard/after/Readme.md

 # after

-  Component: after, just like in underscore.
+  After, just like in underscore.

 ## Installation